January 2020. National lockdown: Stay at Home.

 This online tool can help you start to establish what financial support is available for you and your business.
 Find out which funding scheme you’re eligible for, and which is most appropriate to the challenges and opportunities you’re facing.

-We know it can be hard to know where to start, and our expert Business Navigators and Guides keep up to speed on the latest funding schemes and grants available so make sure you get support from them if you’re looking for finance options.
+We know it can be hard to know where to start, and new schemes are available each week.
+Our expert Business Navigators and Guides keep up to speed on the latest funding schemes and grants available so make sure you get support from them if you’re looking for help around your finance options.

 Guidance for people who are self-employed and getting less work or no work because of coronavirus is available here.